 Break off the top of the spice lid.
-Take a small piece of pipe cleaner thread through both of the clowns shoes.
-Then tread the ends through two of the holes on spice lid.
+Take a small piece of pipe cleaner, thread through both of the clowns shoes.
+Then tread the ends through two of the holes on the spice lid.
 Twist the ends together.
 Your clown will be able to stand.

 Decorate the plastic wrap roll with orange streamer.

-Cover the cups with one color then fold the other streamer in half and tape to the top.
-Wrap around the cup so that some of the background color shows.
+Cover the cups with one color, then fold the other streamer in half and tape to the top.
+Wrap around the cup so that some background color shows.